-If a cake does not have baking powder, it is because the recipe has been created to rise only with the eggs, which usually include whipped egg whites.
+If a cake does not have baking powder, the recipe has been created to rise only with the eggs, which usually include whipped egg whites.
 This gives the cake a softer, melt-in-your-mouth crumb but requires more experience.
 In this case, as the pancakes are thin, there is no risk that they will fall.

 How to separate yolks and whites?

-Eggs are easier to separate when they’re cold, so you can put them in the fridge for a couple of hours and then separate them.
+Eggs are easier to separate when cold, so you can put them in the fridge for a couple of hours and then separate them.
 I recommend cracking the egg on the flat counter, not on the edge of the counter or bowl where you are making the dough.
 The rest is practice.

 What is the standard egg size in pastry?